wbcai/litness-test/README.md

 ```

 This command builds the Docker image, with the tag `litness`, based on the instructions in `app/Dockerfile` and the files existing in this directory.

-### 2. Connect to NU VPN

-Connection to the NU VPN is necessary before continuing on.

 ### 3. Pull data from Billboard and Spotify API